changrisheng/docker/compose/README.md

 3. Maybe you need to do something:

-    - Modify Nginx configuration, the default configuration for Laravel and LaravelS already exists
+    - Modify Nginx configuration in `./nginx/conf.d`, the default configuration for Laravel and LaravelS already exists

     - Bind domain into your host machine.
 Linux/Mac: `/etc/hosts`, Windows: `C:\Windows\System32\drivers\etc\hosts`